DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...Where to?"

 "Resistance headquarters.
 Now that city's fate is on stake, it is no longer something we, <span title="jp. 派遣部隊, which puts accent on them not being part of regular Resistance's army, but I omitted it">our squad</span>, can handle.
 We should have emergency strategic meeting."

 "I'm outsider though, is it fine?"

 "Beating the gargoyle in such cool way, you're definitely not some amateur or outsider.
 By all means you're welcome.
-I'm really surprised that Kai is so string."
+I'm really surprised that Kai is so strong."

 "..."

 Urza Resistance Army HQ.
 Origin of rebel army that fights against demons in order to regain human lands.

-_And it is led by paladin Jeanne._
+_And it is led by Light Knight Jeanne._

 _No, for now I should forget that she is my childhood friend._

-Knight who guides humanity.
+The knight who guides humanity.
 To defend Neo Vishal, Kai and Rinne alone would not suffice.
-Her cooperation is necessary.
+Her cooperation was necessary.

-"With our man power shortage, capable soldiers like Kai are more than welcome.
+"With our manpower shortage, capable soldiers like Kai are more than welcome.
 I'm pretty sure Jeanne-sama would gladly accept you."

-"...Got it, we'll go to Resistance HQ too."
+"...Got it, we'll go to Resistance HQ, too."

 Signalling Rinne with his eyes, Kai put Drake Nail on shoulder and followed Saki behind.